caseman/planar/doc/source/transforms.rst

 would not change as a result of the transform being applied.
 This means that the transform effectively has zero shear.

+``is_orthonormal`` -- If True, applying the transform to a shape would result in a congruent shape with no effective scaling or shear.
+Such a transform is also called a "rigid motion" since it does not squash or stretch the shape.
+All orthonormal transforms are conformal, and have a determinant of 1.
+Thus, they are never degenerate.

 ``is_degenerate`` -- True if applying the transform to a shape would reduce its area to zero.
 This means that the scaling factor of the transform (i.e., the determinant) is effectively zero.
 Degenerate transforms